VSH2-Devs/Vs-Saxton-Hale-2/README.md

 **[VSH2 Addons Repository](https://github.com/VSH2-Devs/VSH2-Addons)**

+NOTICE: This readme will be updated soon.
+Thank you for your patience!

 VSH2 is a rewrite of VSH1.
 VSH1 and FF2 both had a very bad gamemode framework using shoddy, hacky coding.
 I could even go as far to say they probably had no framework at all nor any real structure to its code.